horaciog1/CS479-Reverse-Engineering/Assignment 8/README.md

 - Does this appear to be for persistence, or something else?

 - What clues (Indicators of Compromise) could someone look for in the registry to detect an NjRAT infection?
+  > - Registry Modifications: Check for suspicious modifications to the Windows registry, such as the creation of new registry keys or entries related to NjRAT persistence mechanisms.

 ### File functionality of RegShot
 RegShot allows you to take snapshots of directories as well.
 So then we will identify at least one file or directory created or altered by NjRAT when it runs.
 You may need to revert to your pre-RAT VM snapshot to check several directories to find a change.